ffund/ml-notebooks/notebooks/8-lab-neural-net-music-classification-torch.md

 ::: {.cell .markdown }

 ⚠️ **Note**: This experiment is designed to run on a Google Colab **GPU** runtime.
 You should use a GPU runtime on Colab to work on this assignment.
-You should not run it outside of Google Colab.
+You should not run it outside of Google Colab, and you should not run it in a CPU runtime.
 However, if you have been using Colab GPU runtimes a lot, you may be alerted that you have exhausted the "free" compute units allocated to you by Google Colab.
 We will have some limited availability of GPU time during the last week before the deadline, for students who have no compute units available.

 :::